 Office of the Secretary (OST)

-- Request for comment on V2X Communications - Docket Comment Period Closes on January 25, 2019.
+- Request for comment on V2X Communications - Docket Comment Period Closed on February 25, 2019.

 - U.S. DOT issued a request for comments to solicit comment and feedback on V2X Communications.